-Comprehensive Income & Equity
+Comprehensive Income & Leverage

-Comprehensive income decreased 3.20% in 2020 (2019 - decreased 15.03%) and the main driver for the decrease was the downward pressure on interest rates from the economic impacts of the COVID-19 pandemic.
-To get a better understanding of COVID-19's financial impact on LCU, LCU's Gross Financial Margin decreased 12.52% or \$435,829 in 2020.
+Comprehensive income increased 21.12% in 2021 (2020 - decreased 3.20%) and the main driver for the increase was the decrease in loan allowance and write off expenses compared to 2020.
+LCU's staff work diligently and use strong, prudent credit granting policies that reduce the probability of credit losses.
+LCU's Gross Financial Margin was relatively stable with a 4.64% increase in 2021 (2020 - decrease 12.52%).
+This stability demonstrates LCU's ability to operate successfully despite a depressed interest rate market through a prolonged worldwide pandemic.
 Gross Financial Margin is calculated as the interest collected from members' loans, plus the interest earned on LCU investments, less interest paid on members' deposits, and less any interest LCU paid on its own line of credit.
 This is also referred to as our Net Interest Margin.

-Looking at LCU's 5-year historic net profit and return on assets (ROA), we see that 2020 had the lowest net profit and ROA in that period.
-In 2020, LCU achieved a ROA of 0.61% and net profit of \$848,893 (2019 - ROA: 0.75%; net profit: \$948,635).
-One thing to note is that if we add back the credit losses from the past two years our ROA would be 1.13% for 2019 and 0.69% for 2020.
-This further illustrates the effects of the pandemic on our bottom line.
-Net profit and ROA have been normalized for this analysis by adding back patronage payments.
-Continuing to achieve financial success during the COVID-19 pandemic could not have been accomplished without the continued support of our members.
+Looking at LCU's 5-year historic net profit and return on assets (ROA), we see that 2021 had the second highest net profit and second lowest ROA in that period.
+This separation between net profit highs and ROA lows is reflective of LCU's significant asset growth in 2021 and 2020 and the depressed interest markets in the same timeframe.
+In 2021, LCU achieved a ROA of 0.66% and a net profit before patronage of \$1,007,095 (2020 - ROA: 0.61%; net profit before patronage: \$848,893).
+The decreased loan allowance and write-off expenses in 2021 compared to 2020 is evident when comparing ROA and net profit before patronage.
+LCU's continued financial success cannot be accomplished without the participation of our members.

-LCU's regulatory equity (now called leverage) requirement is 5.00%.
-LCU's equity ratio is a measure of members' equity as a percentage of total assets.
-LCU aims to surpass its regulatory requirement by setting its own equity target at 8.00% and its policy minimum at 7.00%.
-LCU maintains a strong equity position to ensure we can meet the growing needs of our growing membership.
-In 2020, LCU's equity ratio was 8.41% (2019 - 8.69%) and experienced downward pressure from the rapid growth in member deposits and the financial effects of the COVID-19 pandemic.
+LCU's leverage ratio requirement is 5.00% and is largely a measure of our retained earnings as a percentage of our total assets.
+Member shares and the loan allowance are also included in this calculation; however, they are not a significant amount relative to retained earnings.
+LCU aims to surpass its regulatory requirement by setting its own leverage target at 8.00% and its policy minimum at 7.00%.
+LCU maintains a strong leverage position to ensure we can meet the growing needs of our growing membership.
+In 2021, LCU's leverage ratio was 8.34% (2020 - 8.41%) and experienced downward pressure from growth in member deposits and the financial effects from the pandemic that prolonged over two fiscal years.
 LCU also monitors its Risk Weighted Capital (RWC) which is a measure of assets and their specific levels of riskiness compared to LCU's equity reserves.
-RWC for 2020 was 14.16% (2019 - 13.68%), which was ahead of our regulatory requirement of 10.50% and LCU's internal requirement of 12.00%.
-LCU's RWC increased in 2020 for two reasons: 1) LCU's increased assets in 2020 were primarily invested into low-risk term deposits and 2) LCU recorded a net profit during the year.
+RWC for 2021 was 14.02% (2020 - 14.16%), which was ahead of our regulatory requirement of 10.50% and LCU's internal requirement of 12.00%.
+RWC decreased in 2021 as the increased assets in 2021 were primarily lent out to members and loans are inherently riskier than investments.

-When comparing LCU's equity to assets we can validate our success in 2020 by continuing to maintain our capital position well above our regulatory and LCU targets.
-LCU's assets experienced significant growth at 10.35% which outpaced our equity growth at 6.92%.
-LCU's still strong equity position allowed LCU to pay patronage of \$100,000 to members on February 24, 2021 (2020 - \$175,000).
+When comparing LCU's leverage to assets we can confirm our success in 2021 by continuing to maintain our capital position well above our regulatory and LCU targets.
+LCU's assets experienced significant growth for the second year in a row at 8.78%, which outpaced our leverage growth at 7.84%.
+LCU's strong leverage position allowed LCU to pay patronage of \$100,000 to members on February 17, 2022 (February 24, 2021 - \$100,000).
 This patronage represents members' participation in LCU's success through a bonus on deposit interest and a rebate on loan interest.
 The payment also serves as a thank you to members for their continued support and loyalty.